 I am riding in the Wilderness Inquiry van to the trip starting point.
 Where can I park my car?

 Wilderness Inquiry has no participant parking available in our lot.
-We strongly recommend that participants meeting at WI make arrangements to be dropped off and picked up at WI.
-If you are unable to make a drop off/pick up arrangement, you can park your car at the St. Anthony Standard parking ramp ($10/day).
+We recommend you make arrangements to be dropped off and picked up at WI.
+If you are unable to make a drop off/pick up arrangement, you can park your car near WI for $5-10/day.
 Long-term street parking is not available.